northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 8.
 What is the downside of submitting a job to the `lowpriority` partition?
-If a job is submitted to the `lowpriority` partition and a high priority job comes through that requires resources currently occupied by the low priority job, then that low priority job will be stopped/suspended within 30s and re-queued.
+If a high priority job comes through that requires resources currently occupied by a low priority job, the low priority job will be stopped/suspended within 30s and re-queued.
 ::::

 ::::{dropdown} 9.
 When should I NOT use the `lowpriority` partition to run my jobs?